knowm/kt-ram-client/documentation/Introduction.md

 ![kTPiServer Unitary ("Half-Core") Architecture](img/ktPiArchitecture.png)

 There are two major planned versions of drivers.
 The first generation (V1.x) is unitary access while the second generation (V2.x) enables both unitary and differential access.
-In both versions there are essentially only three main operations:
+In both versions there are essentially three main operations:

-1. One or more unit crossbars are selected, coupling the desired memristor to the drive terminals.
+1. One or more devices across one or more unit crossbars are selected, coupling the memristor(s) to the drive terminals.
-1. A "write" pulse is generated, potentially causing modification of the selected memristors.
+1. A "write" or "erase" pulse is generated, potentially causing modification of the selected memristors.
-1. A "read" pulse is generated, causuing the sense circuitry to sense the voltage across the programmable series resistor and, via prior calibration, return the resistance, conductance, current, or sense voltage.
+1. A "read" pulse is generated and the sense circuitry is used to measure the voltage across the programmable series resistor and, via prior calibration, return the resistance, conductance, current, or sense voltage.

 Through selective coupling and driving of memristors in this fashion, it is possible to implement memory, logic and machine learning functions.

+## Device Isolation

+Each array is strongly isolated from other arrays via the analog switches.
+However, arrays to not contain selector devices nor are the non-selected rows or columns electrically driven.
+This leads to sneak-paths within the arrays.
+Provided the arrays are small (they are) and provided you use lower voltages such that non-selected devices see voltages under their thresholds, it is possible to read, write and erase a device on an array without altering other devices.
+As a general rule, a non-selected device on the same row or column as a selected device will see half the voltage that is applied to the selected device.
+For a forward threshold of .2V, for example, write voltages of .4V or less will greatly reduce the odds of inadvertently altering the resistance of non-selected devices.

 ## Java Client

-The kTPIServer is a web-application, which means that it can serve any client operating in any programming language.
+The kTPIServer is a web-application, which means that it can serve any client operating in any programming language over the HTTP protocol.
 Queries are returned in industry standard JSON format.
-To facilitate development, a Java Web Client has been written for users and administrators.
-If you are partial to Python or other programming languages, it should be a simple matter to use the reference Java client and roll your own.
+To facilitate development, a Java Web Client has been written for both users and administrators.
+If you prefer Python or another other programming languages, it should be a simple matter to use the reference Java client and [end point documentation](EndPoints.md) to program your own client.

 ## Calibration Profiles